bugvorus/Audit_Findings/README.md

-## This repository contains my audit findings submitted to private clients and contests.
+This repository contains my audit findings submitted to private clients and contests.

-I will update it whenever I find time and will add new and interesting findings.
+I'll make an effort to update regularly whenever I have the time and will include any new and interesting findings.